MCdeGroot/pin-terminal-vodafone-ziggo/README.md

 4. Sending Request to the Southbound System:

+- Use WireMock stubs to simulate responses.
 - Use an HTTP client to send a POST request to the /activate endpoint with the input parameters.

-5. Processing Responses:

-- Use WireMock stubs to simulate responses.
+This can be done in a test environment by implementing the WireMock Server i created.
-- Setup a test envorinment with unit test to test the Activator class and test the outcome of the WireMock
+- Run the test and find out to see if the Activator is corresponding well with the WireMockServer.

-6. Logging Records:
+5. Logging Records:

 - Use a logging library (log4j) to record logs with relevant information.